Explore health content from A to Z.

 After surgery, a special diet will help your stomach heal.
 At first, you will just drink low-sugar liquids.
 You might have tea or broth, for instance.
 As you feel better, you’ll eat low-fat pureed or semisolid food, such as applesauce.
 When your system is ready, you’ll eat a range of foods in small amounts.

 Certain problems may occur after surgery, depending on the type of surgery you have.
 These problems can include:

 Dehydration.
 A smaller stomach means liquids must be consumed in smaller amounts.
 Not getting enough liquids can lead to dehydration.
 Symptoms include feeling “dried out” or having dark urine.
-Ask your healthcare team for guidelines on getting enough liquids.
+Drink small amounts of water and fluids throughout the day.
+Ask your health care team for guidelines on getting enough liquids.

-Dumping Syndrome.
-This can occur after procedures that bypass part of the small intestine.
-After eating high-sugar foods, you may have weakness, cramps, nausea, diarrhea, sweats, or fainting.
+Dumping syndrome.
+This can occur after gastric bypass procedures.
+After eating high-sugar foods, you may have weakness, cramps, nausea, sweats, or, in rare instances, fainting.
 Avoid foods that cause these symptoms.

-Lactose Intolerance.
+Lactose intolerance.
 You may lose the ability to digest lactose (a sugar found in dairy products).
 Symptoms include cramps, bloating, and diarrhea.
+Diarrhea may occur 60 to 90 minutes after a meal.
 Avoid dairy foods (such as milk and cheese) if this happens.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR